mounikakuncha14/Tribute/README.md

 ## Installation

 No installation is required.
-Simply visit the [live version](https://yourusername.github.io/tribute/) in your web browser.
+Simply visit the [live version]( https://mounikakuncha14.github.io/Tribute/) in your web browser.

 ## Credits

 - Tribute page developed by [Mounika Kuncha]
 - Images sourced from [from any webiste in Internet.]

-## License

-This project is licensed under the [MIT License](LICENSE).

----

 Feel free to explore the tribute page and learn more about the remarkable achievements of Falguni Sanjay Nayar!